Integrating with Citrix Gateway and Citrix ADC

 The default configuration for XenMobile is user name and password authentication.
-To add another layer of security for enrollment and access to XenMobile environment, consider using certificate-based authentication.
+To add another layer of security for enrollment and access to the XenMobile environment, consider using certificate-based authentication.
 You can use certificates with LDAP for two-factor authentication, providing a higher degree of security without needing an RSA server.

 If you don’t allow LDAP and use smart cards or similar methods, configuring certificates allows you to represent a smart card to XenMobile.
 Users then enroll using a unique PIN that XenMobile generates for them.
-After a user has access, XenMobile creates and deploys the certificate subsequently used to authenticate to the XenMobile environment.
+After a user has access, XenMobile creates and deploys the certificate used to authenticate to the XenMobile environment.

-- What NetScaler topology is required?
+- What Citrix ADC topology is required?

-Dedicated or shared NetScaler Gateway VIPs
+Dedicated or shared Citrix Gateway VIPs

 - What are the authentication requirements for both traffic flows?

-NetScaler Gateway time-outs
+Citrix Gateway time-outs